morsk/logi-command/README.md

 ==============================

 A /logi command to import and export logistic requests, to blueprints.
+All players can use it.
 Admins can use it on other players.

 Intended for scenarios, especially weekly reset maps.
 The license is free, and the main file can be copied into any scenario to add the